Multi-Repo Workspaces

 - One branch name per workspace: every repo gets the same

--w <branch>value.
-Per-repo branch names is a future feature. - No agent-driven repo pull-in mid-session: if the agent realizes it needs another repo, you have to start a new session.
-Tracked alongside the orchestrator work.
+-w <branch>value. - No agent-driven repo pull-in mid-session: to add a repo, start a new session.

-- No per-repo PR tracking: AoE does not track PRs today.
-Coordinated PR workflow happens outside AoE.
+- No per-repo PR tracking: coordinated PR workflow happens outside AoE.

 Related